elainebroche-dev/ms3-event-scheduler/README.md

 -   ### User stories - as a user I want to be able to :

+  1. Easily navigate between the different functions availabe in the application.
-  1. View information on upcoming scheduled events in the events spreadsheet - event ID code, title, scheduled date, host and number of seats available to book
+  2. View information on upcoming scheduled events in the events spreadsheet - event ID code, title, scheduled date, host and number of seats available to book
-  2. Use the application to book new events and have these stored in the events spreadsheet.
+  3. Use the application to book new events and have these stored in the events spreadsheet.
-  3. Cancel events and log a reason for cancellation in the events spreadsheet.
+  4. Cancel events and log a reason for cancellation in the events spreadsheet.
-  4. Automatically remove all bookings linked to a cancelled event from the bookings spreadsheet and return a list on screen of those details so that attendees can be notified.
+  5. Automatically remove all bookings linked to a cancelled event from the bookings spreadsheet and return a list on screen of those details so that attendees can be notified.
-  5. View information on bookings for upcoming scheduled events - event ID code, scheduled date, attendee name, attendee email, number of seats booked
+  6. View information on bookings for upcoming scheduled events - event ID code, scheduled date, attendee name, attendee email, number of seats booked
-  6. Add a new booking for an upcoming event.
+  7. Add a new booking for an upcoming event.
-  7. Cancel a booking in the bookings spreadsheet.
+  8. Cancel a booking in the bookings spreadsheet.
-  8. Review and analyse data for past events, this information should include :
+  9. Review and analyse data for past events, this information should include :
       - details on cancelled events including the reason given for cancellation
       - details on events that went ahead including the number of seats that were available and % seats booked
       - a total number of cancelled events
       - a total number of events that went ahead
+  10. Clearly understand how to interact with the application and get feedback on updates to the underlying data.

 ## Features